CTOL: Conventional takeoff

 During takeoff, the aircraft will first taxi or be tugged into a launch position at one end of the runway, where a final preflight check known as the run-up is completed.
-When cleared to proceed, the aircraft engines power up and the aircraft, propelled by the engines' thrust, begins accelerating down the runway in a takeoff roll with its landing gear wheels still contacting the ground.
-The takeoff roll ends when sufficient speed has been reached for the wings to generate more lift than the combined weight of the aircraft and its payloads, at which point the pilot manipulates the flight controls to pitch up the aircraft and raise the angle of attack, which further increases the lift from the wings and causes the aircraft to finally break contact with the ground (i.e. the liftoff) and transition into actual flight.
+When cleared to proceed, the aircraft engines power up and the aircraft, propelled by engine thrust, begins accelerating down the runway in a takeoff roll with its landing gear wheels still contacting the ground.

+The takeoff roll ends when sufficient speed has been reached for the wings to generate more lift than the combined weight of the aircraft and its payloads, at which point the pilot manipulates the flight controls to pitch up the aircraft and raise the angle of attack of the wings, which further increases their lift coefficient and causes the aircraft to finally break contact with the ground (i.e. the liftoff) and transition into actual flight.